typelead/eta-benchmarks/NOTES.md

 This file contains notes about benchmarks.

+# Enabled
+- `shootout/n-body` tickles the edge case in Eta's tail call handling - requires almost 285m of stack to work.

+# Disabled

 The following were disabled because of exceeding the 4G memory limit on CircleCI:

 - `imaginary/digits-of-e1`